 T-shirts are a staple for everyday wear.
-It is a versatile piece of clothing that can be matched with a wide variety of bottoms like pants, skirts, and shorts.
+It is a versatile piece of clothing that can be matched with a wide variety of bottoms like pants, skirts, and custom shorts.
 More than being a fashion favorite, custom t-shirts can express a statement and promote brand identity.
 It provides an outlet for creatives to craft the best designs that will please crowds and catapult any brand to fame.

 T-shirt designing can both be a fun and commercial activity.
 Graphic artists can take inspiration from virtually anything, from famous people to quotes that anyone can relate to.
 Whether your goal is to design custom shirts or make a practical promotional shirt, here are some helpful tips to guide you in creating the perfect t-shirt design!